solana-labs/solana/book/src/proposals/staking-rewards.md

 Solana's ledger validation design is based on a rotating, stake-weighted selected leader broadcasting transactions in a PoH data structure to validating nodes.
 These nodes, upon receiving the leader's broadcast, have the opportunity to vote on the current state and PoH height by signing a transaction into the PoH stream.

-To become a Solana validator, a fullnode must deposit/lock-up some amount of SOL in a contract.
+To become a Solana validator, one must deposit/lock-up some amount of SOL in a contract.
 This SOL will not be accessible for a specific time period.
 The precise duration of the staking lockup period has not been determined.
 However we can consider three phases of this time for which specific parameters will be necessary:

 * _Warm-up period_: which SOL is deposited and inaccessible to the node,